guildai/issue-resolution/54-logging-with-tqdm-results-in-jumbled-output/README.md

 - `stdout`
 - a filename (view the file after the operation finished)

+To run all scenarios:

+    $ guild run test.py out=[null,default,stderr,stdout,log.txt]

+Use `guild cat --output [RUN]` to view output for a particular run.
+Use `guild cat -p log.txt` to view progress output for the last run in the batch.

 ## Workarounds

 Unfortunately, None if the target stream cannot be `sys.stdout` (as is